J-Douglas/DataScienceClubWorkshops/Neural Network Workshop/README.md

 ## Summary

-As the VP of Education, this was the workshop I presented for the Waterloo Data Science Club (WDSC).
+This was the workshop I presented for the Waterloo Data Science Club (WDSC) in Fall 2020.
 In the workshop, I go over the math and theory behind how neural networks work.
 In a notebook demo, I show two applications of neural networks: building a feedforward neural network from scratch and classifying images from the Fashion-MNIST dataset (computer vision).
 At the end of the workshop, I go over the 4 different types of layers used to create convolutional neural networks (CNN's), which are the most commonly used neural network architecture for computer vision.

 ## Presentation